kampersanda/poplar-trie/README.md

 Poplar-trie is a C++17 library of associative arrays with string keys based on a dynamic path-decomposed trie described in the paper [*Practical implementation of space-efficient dynamic keyword dictionaries*](https://link.springer.com/chapter/10.1007%2F978-3-319-67428-5_19), published in SPIRE 2017 [[paper](https://sites.google.com/site/shnskknd/SPIRE2017.pdf)] [[slide](https://www.slideshare.net/ShunsukeKanda1/practical-implementation-of-spaceefficient-dynamic-keyword-dictionaries)].
 However, the implementation of this library is enhanced from the conference version.

 The technical details are now being written.

 ## Implementation overview

-This library implements an associative array mapping key strings to values of any type and supporting dynamic update like `std::map<std::string,V>`.
+This library implements an associative array giving a mapping from key strings to values of any type and supporting dynamic update like `std::map<std::string,V>`.
 The data structure is based on a dynamic path-decomposed trie.
 The nodes are located on a hash table.
 The library implements the hash table of the two classes: